dotmailer/dotmailer-magento2-extension/README.md

 You are welcome to contribute to Engagement Cloud for Magento!
 You can either:
 - Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento2-extension/issues/new) including description, repro steps, Magento and extension version numbers
 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
-- Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)
+- Request a feature on our [roadmap](https://roadmap.dotdigital.com)

 ## 3.1.0

 ###### Improvements
-- 'dotmailer' has been renamed to 'dotdigital Engagement Cloud' (see why [here](https://www.dotmailer.com/pages/were-rebranding/))
+- 'dotmailer' has been renamed to 'dotdigital Engagement Cloud' (see why [here](https://blog.dotdigital.com/the-story-behind-dotdigital/))
 - We've added some MTFT tests to cover marketing preferences functionality
 - We now correctly escape the iframe URL of the Engagement Cloud page (formerly Automation studio)
 - We've added a way to automatically copy the dynamic content URLs in one click